lolyaraneda/hello-world/README.md

 # hello-world
 stuff
-HI i just love fast food movies taking pictures and drawing! of course with some loud music.
+HI i just love movies taking pictures and drawing! of course with some loud music.